Downside School Board of Governors

 Peter graduated from Downside in 1967 and went on to Corpus Christi College, Cambridge, where he studied Classical Philosophy.
 He continued his studies at Harvard as a Harkness Fellow.
 After a long and successful career as a diplomat based in Vienna, Washington DC, Paris, Brasil and Geneva, he retired to Bath, where he lives with his wife, and joined the Governing Body in December 2012.

-Neil McLaughlan - Finance and Resources Committee
+Neil McLaughlan - Vice Chair of Governors.
+Finance and Resources Committee

 Neil graduated from Durham University.
 After a career in management consultancy with Accenture, he trained as an English teacher and has subsequently taught at Stonyhurst, Worth and Downside, where he was also Director of Admissions.
 Since 2007, Neil has been Head Master of Westminster Cathedral Choir School.
 He is also a governor of Ardingly College in Sussex.